Trust us, cancer is scarier.

 • A colonoscopy is painless and takes less than 15 minutes on average.

-• You don’t need a referral and nearly all insurance policies now cover the procedure.
+• You don’t need a referral, and nearly all insurance policies cover the procedure.

 Who should get a colonoscopy?

-The CDC recommends anyone 45 years or older at average risk should get a colonoscopy every 10 years.
-People with family history or higher risk should get them more often.
+The CDC recommends that anyone 45 years or older who is at average risk should get a colonoscopy every 10 years.
+People with a family history or higher risk should get them more often.

 Colonoscopy vs. Cologuard: The Differences